binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 If you parse, render or execute data that you can not trust, that is data accepted by an unknown user, whether it be through a browser, intercepting communications somewhere along untrusted territory.

 The web stack today is very complicated.
 We have URLs, CSS, JavaScript, XML and its derivatives, templating languages and frameworks.
 Most of these languages have their own encoding, quoting, commenting, escaping, and most of which can be nested inside of each other.
-Making the web a very treacherous place in terms of security.
+Making the web browser a very treacherous place in terms of security.
 Browsers have made their living out of being insanely convoluted at interpreting all of this.
 All scripts have the same level of privilege within the browser.

 This overly complex environment leads to confusion and a perfect haven for hiding malicious code chunks.